On this page:

 About the Superfund Redevelopment Initiative

 This nationally coordinated effort provides EPA and its partners with a process to return Superfund sites to productive use.
 Learn more at Superfund Redevelopment Initiative.

 Redevelopment at the Site

-The Leetown Pesticide Superfund site in Jefferson County, West Virginia, is in an area known for its dairy cattle pastures and forage crop farms.
-The site includes three separate parcels: the former Pesticide Pile Area, the former Pesticide Mixing Shed and the Crimm Orchard Packing Shed.
-Mixing and storage of pesticides and insecticides, for use at the Jefferson and Crimm Orchards, took place at the site.
-Site activities resulted in the contamination of debris, waste and soil.
-In 1983, EPA added the site to the Superfund program’s National Priorities List (NPL).
-Cleanup activities included the treatment, stabilization or removal of soil from the site.
-EPA completed cleanup in 1992 and, in 1996, EPA deleted the site from the NPL.
-A United States Geological Survey facility occupies 2 acres of the site.
+The Leetown Pesticide Superfund Site in Jefferson County, West Virginia, is in an area known for its dairy cattle pastures and forage crop farms.
+The Site includes three separate parcels: the former Pesticide Pile Area, the former Pesticide Mixing Shed, and the Crimm Orchard Packing Shed.
+Mixing and storage of pesticides and insecticides, for use at the Jefferson and Crimm Orchards, took place at the Site.
+Site activities resulted in the contamination of debris, waste, and soil.
+In 1983, EPA added the site to the Superfund National Priorities List (NPL).
+Cleanup activities included the treatment, stabilization, and removal of soil from the Site.
+EPA completed cleanup in 1992 and, in 1996, deleted the Site from the NPL.
+A United States Geological Survey facility occupies 2 acres of the Site.